izzat1496/EMBEDDED-SYSTEM/Assignment/README.md

 need a direct power supply instead of battery to maintain performance.

 the connection can be improved by using wireless connection like HC-05 bluetooth (RM12 x3) but it will also require additional microcontroller ( Arduino Pro Mini RM10 x 2)

+create a mechanism that can return automatically to the start point like additional push and pull solenoid to push the ball up to the starting point.
+Alternatively, can replace the whole thing with OLED digital display for the whole thing instead of using physical ball and servo motor.